vcvpaiva/NaturalLanguageWork-/README.md

 Collecting my work in Natural Language and Semantics.
-I expect to divide it into three subsections:
+Divided  into three subsections:

 A. Work on PARC and older

-B. Work on NLI (with Katerina and Livy)
+B. Work on Natural Language Inference NLI (with Katerina and Livy)

 C. Work on Portuguese